Naviary2/BigDecimal/readme.md

 You need arbitrary large numbers, with arbitrary decimal precision, and integer calculations must be **exact**, not approximate.

-You need speed greater speed than that of the mainstream libraries.
+You need speed greater than that of the mainstream libraries.

 ## When not to use